Man City agree to sell Torres to Barca

 However, they will not be able add Torres to their squad unless they sell some players in order to comply with La Liga financial fair play regulations.

-Torres has also yet to agree to the transfer, but that is not expected to be an issue.

-The Spain international has made 43 appearances for Manchester City since joining from Valencia in August 2020, scoring 16 goals.
+Spain international Torres, who has made 43 appearances and scored 16 goals for City since joining from Valencia in August 2020, has also agreed to the transfer.

 He started City's opening six matches of the season but was dropped to the bench for the goalless draw against Southampton in September and has not featured at all since suffering a foot injury on international duty with Spain the following month.

-The player told manager Pep Guardiola he wanted to leave in order to secure more regular first-team football, with Bernardo Silva, Jack Grealish, Riyad Mahrez, Raheem Sterling, Gabriel Jesus and Phil Foden providing competition for a starting spot at Etihad Stadium.
+The player told manager Pep Guardiola he wanted to leave in order to secure more regular first-team football and City feel they have strong depth in forward positions, with Bernardo Silva, Jack Grealish, Riyad Mahrez, Raheem Sterling, Gabriel Jesus and Phil Foden providing competition for a starting spot at Etihad Stadium.

-Barcelona have told Torres he will be the star of the side and are prepared to match City's valuation of the player.
+Barcelona have told Torres he will be the star of the side - something that appeals to him - and are prepared to match City's valuation of the player.
 The Catalan side believe he will become one of Spain's best players in the next decade alongside Barca teenager Ansu Fati.

-They are short on forward players after their financial issues meant they were unable to keep hold of Argentine superstar Lionel Messi, and allowed Antoine Griezmann to re-join Atletico Madrid over the summer.
+They are short on forward players after their financial issues meant they were unable to keep hold of Argentine superstar Lionel Messi, and allowed Antoine Griezmann to rejoin Atletico Madrid over the summer.
 Former City striker Sergio Aguero joined Barca, but was forced to retire from football earlier this month aged 33 because of a heart condition.

 Manager Ronald Koeman was sacked in October with the club ninth in La Liga after collecting just 15 points from their opening 10 games.